 In early 2010, Evan Duffield (developer of Dash) came across Bitcoin, he was amazed by its lucrative technology and architecture but soon he found few flaws in bitcoin’s protocol.
 Bitcoin records transactions on the publicly distributed ledger which he found lack of privacy, also if we pay the lowest possible fee for bitcoin transaction we have to wait at least 20 minutes.
 Evan had solutions to fix these flaws, but it would result in modifying the bitcoin’s core code which bitcoin’s core member would never allow him to do so, he decided to develop his own cryptocurrency using bitcoin’s core code.
 Dash was launched on January 18, 2014, with new features i.e. Privacy and nearly-zero transaction fees.
 Earlier dash was known as XCoin (XCO) which later renamed as “Darkcoin”.
 On March 25, 2015, it was rebranded as Dash i.e. Digital Cash.

 Let’s check some features of Dash coin that make it stand out different from other cryptocurrencies:

 - InstantSend: Along with privacy, with Dash coin, you can even experience the fastest speed of the transaction.
 With instant send, you can send Dash to anyone, anywhere in less than 2 seconds but this service charges higher fees.
-During instant send MasterNode temporarily locks the input of transaction to prevent double spending.
+During instant send MasterNode temporarily locks the input of transactions to prevent double-spending.
 Since the inputs are already locked, if someone tries to use the same input again MasterNode will reject the new transaction.

 Better Incentive Model